berkshelf/berkflow/README.md

 > TLDR of the Environment Cookbook Pattern; You have one top level cookbook that is locked to a Chef Environment.
 One application per Chef Environment.
 This Chef Environment is named `{application_name}-{environment}` (i.e. "myface-dev").

+### Note

+This project is currently unmaintained.
+It may work, but we would advise against adopting this workflow if you are a new user.

 ## Requirements

 - [Chef-DK](https://downloads.chef.io/chef-dk/) >= 0.2.0